On this page we'll be discussing the grammar of Iemy. If you have

 "17 ducks are there, in the road"

-probably can as well, but we have as yet found nothing in Professor
+can as well, but we have as yet found nothing in Professor Resilleserre's

 The Weather

-has no natural antecedent in these cases.
-The equivalent form in
+no natural antecedent in these cases.
+The equivalent form in Iemy is

 Articles and Adjectives